Where To Find The Best Street Food In Strasbourg

 Christmas in Alsace is unlike most of the other regions in France.
 They embrace history and tradition, making it seem like an old-fashioned Christmas.
 Check out the traditional Alsatian decorations, fun crafts and gift ideas, and of course, the regional dishes offered by food vendors.

-Head to Cathedral Square for a warm, friendly atmosphere while you shop for wonderful gifts to give to friends and family during the Christmas season.
+Venture to Cathedral Square for a warm, friendly atmosphere while you shop for wonderful gifts to give to friends and family during the Christmas season.
 Drop by the Flavours of Alsace food stalls in the Place de Meuniers and Place Kléber when you are exploring the Christmas Market during the holiday season.

 Give Yourself a Food Tour in France's Alsace Region

 Grab a steaming cup of tea or coffee and stroll along the streets of Strasbourg taking in the sights and sounds of the city.
 Then search out great food at Strasbourg restaurants, markets, and shops.
 Eat your way through the city enjoying meals filled with beef, pork, potatoes, spices, and so much more.
 Whether looking for breakfast or dinner, you will find just the right dish to hit the spot.
+Want to know how to get around Strasbourg?
+Read our guide and then set out to enjoy the unique flavors.